-Join Michael Lehman for an in-depth discussion in this video Cloud Notes app: Uploading blobs to save our images, part of Using Windows Azure with Windows Store Apps.
+Join Michael Lehman for an in-depth discussion in this video Cloud Notes app: Uploading blobs to save our images, part of Building Windows Store Apps with Azure.

 Alright.
 We've modified our Notes Model to have our simulated Camera Get Random Picture File Mechanism.
 We've modified our Notes Model to have a place to put the Path.
 It's time to upload our picture to the Windows Azure Blob storage.
 So, just like we have a Cloud Table Client, and we have a Cloud Table.
 We need to add some Blob variables here for connecting to Blob Storage.
 So first we have to have a Blob Client.
 So we'll do private CloudBlobClient blobClient.